Ambrose Swasey: Legacy

 Both Warner and Swasey were amateur astronomers.
-In 1920 they made a joint donation to the Case School of Applied Science to fund the construction of an observatory.
+In 1920, they made a joint donation to the Case School of Applied Science to fund the construction of an observatory.
 This was named the Warner and Swasey Observatory in their honor, and the observatory was used for research by the Case astronomy department.
 The observatory maintained by the department today is still known by this name today.

 Swasey Hall (1917, "懷士堂"), a red brick hall, is the landmark of Sun Yat-sen University, one of the top colleges in China.
 It was named after Swasey for his USD$25000 donation to the then university Christian YMCA society hall.
 Now it serves as a conference hall.

 Other donations made by Swasey include the Swasey Chapel at Denison University in Granville, Ohio (1924), a bandstand in Exeter by architect Henry Bacon (1916), a library building to Colgate Rochester Divinity School and the endowment of a chair for a professor of physics at the Case School of Applied Sciences.
 The chimes in the chapel were included as a memorial to his wife, Lavinia Marston Swasey.

-Swasey died in Exeter and is buried in the Exeter Cemetery.
+Swasey died in Exeter.
 The Warner & Swasey Company he cofounded would continue until 1980, when it was acquired by Bendix Corporation.